 Outstanding Equity Awards at Year-End

-The following table presents the outstanding equity awards held by each of the named executive officers as of December 31, 2009.
+The following table presents the outstanding equity awards held by each of the named executive officers as of December 31, 2010.
+All of Mr. McAdam's options expired prior to the end of the year.